-In total, this means that the expectations for the result for 2022 are below the extraordinary good result ERV Nordic delivered in 2021.
+In total, this means that the expectations for the 2023 result are above 2022.

 B. System of Governance

 B.1 General Information on the System of Governance

 A functioning and effective governance system is of fundamental importance for effective company control and monitoring.
 ERV Nordic has a governance system that takes into account the individual business (nature, scope and complexity) as well as the underlying risk profile in an appropriate form.
 The governance system therefore provides an appropriate and transparent organizational structure with clearly defined organs, structures and responsibilities.
 The four key functions have a prominent importance.